deepjyoti30/ytmdl/README.md

   --disable-sort        Disable sorting of the metadata before asking for
                         input.
 Useful if the song is in some other language and/or just a few providers are used.
+  --ask-meta-name       Ask the user to enter a seperate name for searching
+                        the metadata (Default: false) --on-meta-error ON_META_ERROR
+                        What to do if adding the metadata fails for some reasong like lack of metadata or perhaps a network issue.
+Options are ['exit', 'skip', 'manual']

 Playlist:
   --pl-start NUMBER     Playlist video to start at (default is 1)